sghall/react-compound-slider/docs/src/pages/component-api/ticks.md

 # Ticks

-The `Ticks` component is used as a child of `Slider` to render an array of ticks.
+The `Ticks` component is used as a child of `Slider` to render slider ticks.
-Your children function receives an array of tick objects and functions for emitting events.
+Your child function receives an array of tick objects and functions for emitting events.

 Tick Object: